pixsil/vueform/README.md

 ## Features

-* The form is made so it can handle files by default
 * Send your forms easy with ajax
+* Uses Laravel backend validation so no need to add frontend validation anymore
-* No need to use old html forms
+* Does not use the old way of html forms
 * Supports POST, PUT, DELETE, PATCH and UPDATE
+* Always send the form with multipart/form-data so easy to add files
-* Support for sending data as object whats making sending null and bolean values possible
+* Support for sending data as JSON object whats making sending null and bolean values possible
-* Functions to make buttons or form unavailable when the form is busy or has an error
-* Uses Laravel backend validation so no need to add frontend validation anymore
+* A lot of functions for validation, rendering and data transformations

 ## Donate